SustyVibes

-SustyVibes has over 700 members and volunteers (referred to as 'SustyVibers').
+SustyVibes which was founded by Jennifer Uchendu has over 700 members and volunteers (referred to as 'SustyVibers').

-Among the initiatives carried out by SustyVibes groups are tree planting, community clean-ups, and educational workshops on renewable energy and sustainable living.

-In addition to its community-based programs, SustyVibes conducts research and advocacy work to raise awareness about environmental issues in Nigeria and suggests solutions for addressing them.
+SustyVibes has been involved in tree planting, community clean-ups, and educational workshops on renewable energy and sustainable living.
+SustyVibes conducts research and advocacy work to raise awareness about environmental issues in Nigeria and suggests solutions for addressing them.
 The organization has partnered with other NGOs and government agencies on various initiatives.

-In 2022, SustyVibes founder Jennifer Uchendu attended the 2022 United Nations Climate Change Conference in Sharm El Sheikh, Egypt.
 In 2022, Uchendu was named one of the 'Top 20 Young Women in Sustainable Development' by Young Women in Sustainable Development.